Buyer Persona and Ideal Customer Profile: Our New Guide for the Sales Model

 4. Your service

 Many companies omit this, but it’s best to create ICPs for different products or services in some instances.
-For example, a software developer may offer various solutions for large and medium-sized companies.
+For example, software development may offer various solutions for large and medium-sized companies.
 You’ll want to target them separately because they’ll most likely have distinct titles involved in the buying process.

 5. Data points